 Reciprocal Health Care AgreementsIf you are a citizen of Algeria, Australia, Israel, Jersey, Guernsey, Isle of Man, Québec (Canada) or Turkey, you benefit from a reciprocal agreement for public medical services.
 The agreements often only apply for urgent medical care, but you should check with your country’s health care authority what is included.
 You may only need to show your passport and a certificate from the social insurance office in your home country to receive care in Sweden.

 If you have a valid European Health Insurance Card (EHIC), you will receive the same medical services as Swedish citizens for urgent medical care, meaning care at a primary healthcare centre, specialist doctor or emergency room prompted by illness.

 Contact your local health authority and make sure you obtain your EHIC before coming to Sweden.
 Medical services in Sweden are expensive without any health insurance, and without the card, you may need to pay full price.
+If you are not eligible for an EHIC card, you need to get international health insurance.
 Note that dental care is not subject to the same discounts as other types of medical care.